KevinNorth/Personal-Blog/README.md

 I'm hosting my website on [Render](https://render.com/).
 Render is configured to automatically deploy whenever there are changes to main published to GitHub in this repository.

 My deployment manifest is [`render.yaml`](https://github.com/KevinNorth/Personal-Blog/blob/main/render.yaml) in the repo's root directory.
 You can use it to [deploy your own instance to Render](https://render.com/docs/deploy-rails).
-After deploying, [run the commands to menaully set up the initial categories and admin user](#prepare-the-databsae).
+After deploying, [run the commands to menaully set up the initial posts and admin user](#prepare-the-databsae).

 ### VS Code recommended